chalmers-revere/opendlv-sim-camera/README.md

 ## Usage

-To run this microservice using Docker start it as follows.
+To run this microservice using Docker start it as shown below, depending on what GPU is present on the machine or if using software rendering.
 Make sure to first run `xhost +` to allow Docker to display the graphical window.
-The below was tested on Wayland.
+The examples were tested on Wayland.

-Note: The output image will painted gray as long as no opendlv-sim-global microservice is running.
+Note: The output image will be painted gray as long as there is no `opendlv-sim-global` microservice is running on the given `cid`.

 ### Intel GPUs

+Run the camera simulation with the following

 ```
 docker run --rm -ti --init --device /dev/dri --ipc=host --net=host -v ${PWD}/myMap:/opt/map -v /tmp:/tmp -e DISPLAY=$DISPLAY chalmersrevere/opendlv-sim-camera:v0.0.2-mesa --cid=111 --frame-id=0 --map-path=/opt/map --x=0.0 --z=0.095 --width=1280 --height=720 --fovy=48.8 --freq=7.5 --verbose